 The main challenge for generating diffraction images are that diffraction energy is usually much weaker than, and often overwhelmed by, the reflection.

-At Absolute Imaging we are utilizing Paradigm’s ES360 technology that is able to decompose and separate the wavefield into specular reflection and diffraction energy.
+At Absolute Imaging we use Paradigm’s ES360 technology to decompose and separate the wavefield into specular reflection and diffraction energy.
 Decomposition is conducted without integration or stacking, so that the lower energy associated with subsurface diffractions can be isolated and subsequently enhanced.

 Technology Driven | Customer Focused | Global Expertise